User37som/libbitcoin/Payment-Address-Deconstruction.md

-This example follows the article: [Technical background of version 1 Bitcoin addresses](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)
+This tutorial follows the article: [Technical background of version 1 Bitcoin addresses](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)

 ### Full Example